 It may well be the well-disguised genius in this family movie that people can identify whatever they like into the folds of its plot.
 Undoubtedly little of this was top of the minds of the story-writers.
 They just wanted to create a commercial entertaining movie.
 The main artistic thrust is in the mixing up the cartoon bad guys and cartoon good guys in such a way that the movie defies simplistic interpretation.
 It remains, for want of a better word “clever” even if it lacks some sophistication.
 Certain elements of the plot are a big let down and, let’s face it, quite dumb.
 Red never seems to be that ‘angry’ about anything and there wasn’t even a hint at a romantic sub-plot for him.
 Oh well, maybe there will be an “Angry Birds 2” movie to look forward to.

-Out of this we can conclude that the new Right still display all the shallow insecurity that we note from the Trump Presidency.
+Out of this we can conclude that the new-alt-Right still display all the shallow insecurity that we note from the Trump Presidency.
 They desperately crave normality and acceptability.
 They see themselves writ-large as heroic knights-of-old battling liberal dragons in epic tales on the big screen.
 They prefer this fantasy to the reality in which they are adrift and out of touch.
 This modern alt-Right is more like the pub closing time drunk shaking his fist at the world whilst urinating down his trouser leg.
 He will limp away to spend the rest of his evening with his tin-foil hat on masturbating to the grubby porno-sites on his old desktop computer.
 All the time blaming the world for his misfortune and dreaming of the day that his super hero powers will be unleashed.
-Obstacles MUST be removed.
+Obstacles MUST be removed from everything he is entitled to.
+For he is entitled to whatever he wants.
 Those obstacles are all the educated people, tolerant people, different kinds of people, those of colour, of different sexual orientation, foreigners, women, etc. Basically everything the alt-Right drunk is NOT.
 This is the world he fears and he supports any fellow lunatic who promises to make all THAT go away.

 The tragedy is that if that were to all go away the drunk would awaken to a sobering new world in which the lunatics are in charge of the asylum and he has no one else to blame other than himself and others of his ilk.
 Their world will collapse around them without the foundations of civilisation held together be the glue of culture and education that he so despises.
 They must be destroyed before they destroy everything.
 We should be angry too.